-The designer will also need to take into account the pressure exerted in the stamping process, and how this will affect the final product.
-For instance, it isn’t enough to simply create a circular die and expect to stamp the metal into a circle.
+The designer will also need to consider the pressure exerted in the stamping process and how this will affect the final product.
+It isn’t enough to create a circular die and expect to stamp the metal into a circle.

-Rather, the design must also account for the stress, or pushback that the machine exhibits, as well as the weight of the impact itself.
+Rather, the design must also account for the stress or pushback that the machine exhibits and the weight of the impact itself.

 What Can Dies Do?